andrewmoody96/ciyp/README.md

 ---

-## Changed in 2025.04 update:
+## Changed in 2025.07 update:

 - **Calendar Improvements:**
-  - improved handling of ticket URLs and Door Times from event descriptions
   - slight stylistic improvments
+  - ability to subscribe to our Upcoming Shows Calendar using Google or iCal/ICS

 ---